 Support young people in finding, creating, and sustaining safe, affirming, expansive, and joyful spaces (virtual and physical) where they can explore and work toward their identities, passions, dreams, and goals.

-Positive youth development (PYD) includes strong, caring relationships, opportunities to develop meaningful skills and knowledge, opportunities to explore and solidify personal values, and opportunities to develop confidence and make a larger contribution to the world.
+Positive youth development (PYD) includes strong, caring relationships, opportunities to develop meaningful skills and knowledge, the ability to explore and solidify personal values, and the chance to develop confidence and make a larger contribution to the world.

 Through an intersectionally grounded lens, PYD requires critical consciousness — an awareness of how power is distributed and leveraged in society.

-MNT: Is there anything else you would like our readers to know?
+MNT: Is there anything else you would like readers to know?

 Dr. Kia Darling-Hammond: The invitation of this moment of upheaval and pain is actually dreaming (and redesign).
 We have an opportunity to design our futures in a way that casts beyond resilience and survival toward true thriving.
 If we look at QTPOC history, philosophy, art, and culture, we see models for this.